Thursday, November 21, 2024

 Best for Basic Data Science & Learning

-Although this is a basic laptop for data science, it’s still a good choice if you want to get started with Data Science while on a low budget.
-You can use it to ‘test’ the waters and see if Data Science is a career for you.
+Although this is a basic laptop for data science, it’s a great choice for getting started on a budget.
+You can use it to ‘test the waters’ and see if data science is the right career path for you.

-CPU: isn’t the Core i3 too weak for Data Science?
+CPU: Is the Core i3 Too Weak for Data Science?

 HP 14” Laptop